Williams Family Page

 Thomas was baptised on 17 February 1824 at Eglwysilan.
 Thomas is not recorded as living with the family on the 1841 census, however there is a on the facing page, Thomas WILLIAMS aged 18 working as an agricultural labourer for William THOMAS, farmer at Paidraw and in 1851 a farm servant for John MORGAN, a farmer of 50 acres at Trelwi, Rhydyborthan.
 Thomas might have emigrated to USA; Lucille Uhl told me that there was family living at Shamokin, Pennsylvania.
 There are records for a Thomas Williams and his family living there in 1860 bur a burial record would seem to indicate that this was not our Thomas.
 He may have married a woman named Elizabeth from Machen, Monmouthshire and farmed and raised his family in Eglwysilan but I have no definite record.

 Rachel was born on 29 August baptised 30 September 1826 at Eglwysilan.
 She gave birth to a son, Aneurin in 1849, the base born son of Thomas EVANS.
 Aneurin is baptised in the name of EVANS.
-I do not know what happened to Rachel after this.
 Aneurin is living with his grandparents on the 1851 and 1861 census.
 In 1873 he married Ann WILLIAMS and they can be found living in Bedwas in 1881, they have two children Thomas and Llewellyn.
 Aneurin died in 1910 in Ystrad Mynach.
+Rachel went on to marry David MILES in 1850 and they had 5 children: Mary 1852-1926 married Ebenezer DANIELS, Margaret 1854 - 1922 married John Jarman , Naomi 1857 who died the same year, Ruth 1858=1945 and David 1863 - 1928 married Mary Ann ROWLAND.
+Their son John Charles MILES served in the Royal Regiment of Artillery during WWI.
+He was awarded both the Distinguished Conduct Medal and the Military Medal for bravery in the field

 John was born on 25 April 1830 and baptised at Eglwysilan four days later on 29 April.
 William and Mary had baptised a son John the previous year on 29 April 1829 but he had died.
 John married Jennet LEWIS on 1 May 1858 at Eglwysilan, They had two children Miriam and David.
 In 1861 they are living in Caerphilly at a house near the Police Station, John is working as a woodcutter.
 After this they disappear but in 1871 census Miriam, aged 12, is working as a servant to Richard and Mary FRANCIS at Abertridwr and David aged 9 is working as a servant at Aber Farm for Thomas and Edwin THOMAS.
 Miriam married Thomas JENKINS on 9 November 1875 at Eglwysilan they had 12 children, in 1911 only 6 are still living.
 Their eldest son, Evan John died in the pit explosion on 24 May 1901 at the Universal Pit Senghenydd.
 Their third son, Christopher was killed in Belgium on 17 December 1918 and is buried at Belgrade Cemetery, Namur.
-There is a memorial stone to both of them ain the churchyard at Eglwysilan
+There is a memorial stone to both of them in the churchyard at Eglwysilan and Christopher is remembered on the War Memorial at Senghenydd.

 Margaret was baptised at Eglwysilan on 15 January 1832 she married Oliver LEWIS in 1855 in Cardiff They had seven children born to them before emigrating to the USA in 1870, They settled near Scranton, Pennsylvania and had two more children.
 Most of their descendants remained around the Scranton area.
 Margaret died in 1893 and is buried in Scranton along with Oliver who died the following year.
 Oliver’s obituary in the local newspaper reads: "The funeral of Oliver Lewis, a brief mention of whose sad death occurred in this column, will take place this afternoon from the family residence, 204 Spring Street.
 Deceased was one of the most widely known men in this section.
 Throughout his illness he suffered with a Christian fortitude.
 Apoplexy was the cause of his death, which occurred at 9:20 Sunday morning.
 Deceased was 62 years of age and he was born in Wales.
 He came to this country twenty-three years ago and has been a resident of Waverly for many years.
 During the six years that he has resided in this city his quiet and unassuming manner won for him a large number of friends.
 He was a devout member of the Welsh Congregational church and a promoter of all church work.
 Eight children survive him.
 They are William B., Daniel, Robert, Shadrach, Mesach, and Abbie Lewis, Mrs. Thomas J. Evans, and Miss Margaret Lewis.
 Interment will be made in the Washburn Street cemetery.
 This is the second death in the family within eight months, as on December 1 last Mrs. Lewis, a kind and loving wife and mother, was taken suddenly ill and died in a short time. "